zapier/zapier-platform/packages/cli/README.md

 ### HTTP Logging

-If you are using the `z.request()` shortcut that we provide - HTTP logging is handled automatically for you.
+If you are using the `z.request()` method that we provide, HTTP logging is handled automatically for you.
 For example:

 ```js
 z.request('https://57b20fb546b57d1100a3c405.mockapi.io/api/recipes')